Thermatron Michigan Mitty Might QRP Transmitter Kit

 All parts are super-glued to a copper clad board.
 There is no through-hole soldering, everything is soldered directly to the board or to a component pad that has been glued to the board.
 The output is about 350 - 400 mW depending on plate voltage.

-Everything you need is in the kit including detailed assembly instructions (download PDF here) A link to a full length video of the design and construction of an early version of the TMMM is included in the assembly instructions (also on the Video page here).
+Everything you need is in the kit including detailed assembly instructions (download PDF here).
+A link to a full length video of the design and construction of an early version of the TMMM is included in the assembly instructions (also on the Video page).
 The video takes you through how to design and build the circuit from scratch.
-The kit is an improved version of the hollow-state MMM in the video.
-The video is based on my world famous book, Hollow-State Design.
+The kit is an improved version of the hollow-state MMM in the video and is based on my world famous book, Hollow-State Design.

 Specs